m4ma/m4ma-performance/profile/profile_predped_simulation_p04.md

 tool for profiling called `Rprof`.

-The simulation of the Predictive Pedestrian model runs slower the more pedestrians are in the simulation and the more iterations it runs for.
+The simulation of the Predictive Pedestrian model runs slower the more pedestrians are in the simulation.
 That is, many functions called during the simulation will also run slower under these conditions, too.
 Realistically, the model will be used for up to 50 pedestrians.
 Since the simulation typically starts with 0 pedestrians, and